aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 );
 ```

-If we make it a little bit more programatic, we can make a variable with JSX and call that in our `el`.
+If we make it a little bit more programmatic, we can make a variable with JSX and call that in our `el`.

 ```javascript
 const helloWorld = <div>Hello World</div>;